 PFRS 9 as issued reflects the first phase on the replacement of PAS 39 and applies to classification and measurement of financial assets and financial liabilities as defined in PAS 39.
 The standard is effective for annual periods beginning on or after January 1, 2015.
-In subsequent phases, hedge accounting and impairment of financial assets will be addressed with the completion of this project expected on the first half of 2012.
-The adoption of the first phase of PFRS 9 will have an effect on the classification and measurement of the Company's financial assets, but will potentially have no impact on classification and measurements of financial liabilities.
-The Company will quantify the effect in conjunction with the other phases, when issued, to present a comprehensive picture.
+The Company will assess the impact of PFRS 9 when all the phases had been completed or finalized.